Arches National Park: An Otherworldly Landscape in the American West

 If you choose to bring your family animal, your pet must be on a leash no more than 6-feet long at all times.

 Parking: Parking your vehicle can be a challenge inside Arches National Park.
 You will find parking areas at the most popular attractions.
 However, these areas are often busy and it can be difficult to find an available parking space.
 If bringing oversized vehicles such as RVs and trailers, parking is even more limited.
-Click here to learn more about each specific parking area in the park.
+I recommend visiting in the winter, early mornings, and the middle of the week to avoid parking hassles.

 Restrooms: You'll find restrooms and drinking water available at the Arches National Park Visitor Center.